 End of life is that period of time when a person is living with an advanced, progressive, life-limiting illness.
 One in five residents in South Eastern NSW is aged 65 years and older, and there is a higher than the state and national average rates for premature mortality within the region.

 End of life care is a key identified priority area for COORDINARE.
-We want to ensure that all people in South Eastern NSW have an optimal end of life experience, building on the strengths of care delivery and ensuring care and services are equitable, accessible, coordinated and culturally appropriate as the person experiences end of life.
 Read our End of life care statement for more information.

 Community Participation - Marathon Health / Multicultural Communities Council of Illawarra Inc (MCCI)

 Consumer and Carer Relief at End of Life Project – Palliative Care NSW

 The project focuses on developing volunteer based support in the southern region, and will include improving the availability and capacity of volunteers to offer home based support to consumers and their carers at end of life.
 Visit the Palliative Care NSW website.

 The aim of this project is to have all patients with a terminal condition or advancing age to have a clear management plan as they undertake the end of life journey.

 Strengthening community based palliative and end of life care in Upper Lachlan Shire - The Health Care Centre

 Staff will be upskilled to manage malignant wounds with patients that have a life limiting illness.
 In addition, monthly advanced care clinics will be implemented.
 Visit The Health Care Centre website here.

 Caring safely for palliative patients in the last days of life - Batehaven Pharmacy